 May the day come when we can beat swords into plowshares and spears into pruning hooks, a day of peace for all God's children.

 November 18, 2014

 Board of Rabbis Learning Sessions Online

-The Board of Rabbis is making available all of its learning sessions, including the Hartman Beit Midrash Series, Leaders on Leadership, and the High Holy Days Conference keynote addresses and breakout sessions.
-There are currently 23 sessions available, on video or audio, featuring some of the foremost rabbis and scholars in the Jewish world: Avi Weiss, Rick Jacobs, Yitz Greenberg, Arthur Green, Donniel Hartman, Mimi Feigelson, Yosef Kanefsky, Noam Zion, Yehuda Kurtzer and more.
+The Board of Rabbis makes available all of its learning sessions, including the Hartman Beit Midrash Series, Leaders on Leadership, and the High Holy Days Conference keynote addresses and breakout sessions.
+There are currently 23 sessions available, on video or audio, featuring some of the foremost rabbis and scholars in the Jewish world: Avi Weiss, Rick Jacobs, Yitz Greenberg, Arthur Green, Donniel Hartman, David Wolpe, Mimi Feigelson, Yosef Kanefsky, Noam Zion, Yehuda Kurtzer and more.
 Visit our YouTube channel to see the full range of offerings.